-- The subject site is located in Emu Plains and is affected by mainstream regional flooding of the Nepean River in a 1% AEP design flood. - Penrith City Council adopted catchment-wide flood studies quantifying predevelopment design flood behaviour at the site, being: - Regional Flooding Nepean River Flood Study (2018) - Local Catchment Flooding Emu Plains Overland Flow Flood Study (2020) - A detailed 2D TUFLOW model has been prepared for the subject site and surrounds.
-The model was run for the 1% AEP design flood event and replicates the design flood behaviour published in Council's Nepean River Flood Study (2018). - The proposed development, specifically the cut and fill, was modelled as the 'postdevelopment' scenario and the impact of the development was quantified by the hydraulic model. - Flood behaviour for a range of design floods has been considered for the subject site and surrounds, from the 20 year ARI design flood up to and including the probable Maximum Flood. - The proposal meets the requirements of the NSW Governments Section 9.1 Direction Clause 4.3.
+- The subject site is located in Emu Plains and is affected by mainstream regional flooding of the Nepean River in a 1% AEP design flood. - Penrith City Council adopted catchment-wide flood studies quantifying predevelopment design flood behaviour at the site, being: - o Regional Flooding Nepean River Flood Study (2018) - o Local Catchment Flooding Emu Plains Overland Flow Flood Study (2020) - A detailed 2D TUFLOW model has been prepared for the subject site and surrounds.
+The model was run for the 1% AEP design flood event and replicates the design flood behaviour published in Council's Nepean River Flood Study (2018). - The proposed development, specifically the cut and fill, was modelled as the 'postdevelopment' scenario and the impact of the development was quantified by the hydraulic model. - Flood behaviour for a range of design floods has been considered for the subject site and surrounds, from the 20 year ARI design flood up to and including the probable Maximum Flood. - The flood-related impacts of the cut and fill earthworks has been quantified by the hydraulic model, and assessed meritoriously in this report against the requirements of Penrith City Council's DCP (2014) Part C3.
+There are no unacceptable impacts resulting from the earthworks, noting that the cut and fill is not necessarily approved as part of the Planning Proposal and will (at some point) require further approvals. - The proposal meets the requirements of the NSW Governments Section 9.1 Direction Clause 4.3.
 Where the proposal is considered inconsistent with this Direction, as per Clause 9 of the Section 9.1 Direction these inconsistencies are supported by this Floodplain Risk Management Plan. - The requirements of the NSW Government's Floodplain Development Manual (2005) have been considered.
 There are no specific additional requirements stemming from the application of the Floodplain Development Manual, as the S9.1 Directions are consistent with the Floodplain Development Manual.